Ideas For Dementia Awareness Week: Dementia-Friendly Activities to Do With Your Loved One

 Get chatting

 One of the best dementia activities for the elderly is having a friendly chat!
 It’s that simple.
-Climb on the sofa, make a cup of tea and get chatting.
+Get on the sofa, make a cup of tea and get chatting.
 You can talk about how they are feeling or encourage them to share some of their favourite life experiences.

 Another great way to get the mind working for someone with dementia is by encouraging them to reminisce about some of the happiest moments of their life.
 They relive cherished moments by sharing their life experiences.
 This can be as simple as asking about their life or you can get out photo albums and videos to talk about.
 Seeing the smile on their face whilst they reflect on some of the happiest moments in their life is a priceless moment.
+It can often be easier to talk about much earlier memories for someone with dementia, some lasting memories are particularly powerful.
+Read our article about the powerful effect or reminiscence therapy here.

 Knitting for dementia